burning489/tmd/README.md

 ## TODO

 - [x] test on elastic
-- [ ] use gen_v to calculate the eigenpais of current 3 results
+- [x] use gen_v to calculate the eigenpais of current 3 results
   - all zero: index-0, any direction is ascent direction and eigenvalues are positive
   - single circle in one phase: index-4, with smallest positive eigenvalue 0.026, which is likely to be zero, energy decreases along the corresponding (4+1) eigenvectors, the 0.026 eigenpair might require discussion
   - double circles in one phase: index-8, requires more discussion, cannot see information from v
-- [ ] rerun the upward search with corrected switch sentence
+- [ ] rerun the upward search from all zero with corrected switch sentence
 - [ ] with computed exact index of the results, try downward search
 - [ ] if the above not working, remove the elastic part and retry
 - [ ] consider multi v update in each iteration